mantidproject/mantid/docs/source/interfaces/Indirect Fitting.rst

   The maximum number of iterations used to perform the fit of each spectrum.

 Minimizer
-  The minimizer which will be used in the fit (defaults to Levenberg-Marquadt).
+  The minimizer used for the fit (defaults to Levenberg-Marquadt).

 Cost function
-  The cost function to be used in the fit (defaults to Least Squares).
+  The cost function used for the fit (defaults to Least Squares).

 Evaluate Function As
   The way the function is evaluated on histogram data sets.
-If value is “CentrePoint” then function is evaluated at centre of each bin.
+If the value is “CentrePoint” then function is evaluated at centre of each bin.
 If it is “Histogram” then function is integrated within the bin and the integrals returned.

 Fit Type
   Only available in sequential fits.
 Controls whether each fit is initialised from the end values of the previous fit.